Start patients at 1 tablet (0.8 mg) daily and INCREASE WEEKLY TO A DOSE BETWEEN 1.6 mg AND 4.8 mg as appropriate*

 CYCLOSET may cause somnolence, particularly when initiating therapy.
 Advise patients not to drive or operate heavy machinery if symptoms of somnolence occur.

-Concomitant use with other dopamine antagonists, such as neuroleptic agents, may diminish the effectiveness of both drugs and is not recommended.
+Concomitant use with dopamine antagonists, such as neuroleptic agents, may diminish the effectiveness of both drugs and is not recommended.

 Effectiveness and safety are unknown in patients already taking dopamine receptor agonists for other indications and concomitant use is not recommended.